siemens/OOASP/DOC.md

 ## Externals

 > user input handling is no longer done with the use of custom classes.
-This section refers to [code version before the development of Smart OOASP](https://github.com/siemens/OOASP/releases/tag/Pre-SmartExpansion) and its clinguin UI.
 Files have been removed, as their main usage was with the jupyter notebook UI, which has been removed.

 The truth value of [externals](#user-input) is defined by the [Interactive Configurator](https://github.com/siemens/OOASP/blob/c35421e9b6a1e3bfdf55dd1637b9f52040050108/asp_interactive_configuration/ooasp/interactive.py) based on the current (partial) configuration that is being constructed using an object of class [OOASPConfiguration](https://github.com/siemens/OOASP/blob/c35421e9b6a1e3bfdf55dd1637b9f52040050108/asp_interactive_configuration/ooasp/config.py).